patatahooligan/fmde/README.md

 Forbidden Memories Data Editor (fmde) is a tool to view and modify the data in the PlayStation game "Yu-Gi-Oh!
 Forbidden Memories".

+As of writing this, fmde is incomplete.
+It can currently find and read some of the game data inside a .bin file.
+It prints this data to stdout so we can verify that it's reading correctly.
+Next steps to make fmde functional would be:

+- Implement reading a configuration (deck lists, drop rates) from a static file
+- Implement writing to a .bin file

 ## Building

 This project is managed by cargo, the rust package manager.
 To build,